Home Security System Alarm Permits

 |Tenth false alarm and any additional false alarms in the same permit year||$100/per false alarm|

 False alarms do not include alarm signals caused by violent conditions of nature or other extraordinary circumstances not reasonably subject to control by the alarm user.

 It is a violation of the alarm ordinance for an audible alarm that can be heard outside the building or structure to sound for more than 15 minutes.
 The audible alarm must be equipped with a sound emission cut-off feature.

 To Obtain Your Permit

 Please complete the application.
 Download a copy (28K pdf) and return it to the Police Department with a check or money order for $10, made payable to the CITY OF ALBANY.
-Mail the application and payment to the Albany Police Department, 1117 Jackson St. SE, Albany, OR 97322.
+Mail the application and payment to the Albany Police Department, 2600 Pacific Boulevard SW, Albany, OR 97321.
 Your canceled check is your receipt, unless you deliver your application and payment in person.
 Alarm applications not received by the Police Department within 30 days of installation or expiration of a prior permit will be subject to a $15 delinquency charge.